-- Only one application per group, per category will be funded each financial year, unless approved by Council.
+- Only one application per group, per category, will be funded each financial year unless approved by the Council.

 - Applicants must illustrate that effort has been made to secure funding from alternative sources including other funding bodies, sponsorships, memberships and fundraising activities etc.

 The 2021/22 community grant